mfmcoin/mfmcoin/INSTALL.md

-Building mFm coin
+Building MFMCoin
 ================

-See doc/build-*.md for instructions on building the various elements of the mFm coin Core reference implementation of mFm coin.
+See doc/build-*.md for instructions on building the various elements of the MFMCoin Core reference implementation of MFMCoin.